fireship-io/fireship.io/content/lessons/firebase-microservices-with-cloud-run/index.md

 ## Step 4: Connect it to Firebase Hosting

-As a final touch, let's integrate our microserice with Firebase hosting.
+As a final touch, let's integrate our microservice with Firebase hosting.

 ### Initialize Firebase Hosting